 I like the idea of using videos of the books are for modeling the idea that we predict and confirm predictions throughout our reading versus only before reading since the full book is projected.
 To demonstrate predicting with my students, I often use the Directed Reading Thinking Activity method.
 Students are allowed to only look at predetermined sections of the book, and these predictions are checked as the book is read.
 This simple foldable has worked well with DRTA.
 I have my students put the Title, Author, and a picture on the front (mainly because they enjoy it) and use the back of the foldable for beginning, middle, end or a summary.
 You can get the lesson below as a subscription to my email service.
 You can use this set with any fictional book that works well for predictions.

-Other Lessons on Predictions
+Other Links on Predictions

-More ideas for Making Predictions
+More Ideas on Making Predictions

 I hope you’ll give Enemy Pie a try along with this easy to use foldable activity!